timjstewart/how-to-spring-boot/README.md

     [
         {
-            "name":"Bits 'n Bytes",
+            "name": "Bits 'n Bytes",
-             "description":"Random musings of a programmer."
+             "description": "Random musings of a programmer."
         }
     ]